I have

 able to continue my therapy once a month long distance?

-There are many things in life that are unethical even if
+distance for psychotherapy.
+Nevertheless, there are many things in life that are

 if your psychotherapist is referring to the fact that long-distance psychotherapy